kelvinlockwood/policies/privacy/index.md

 From time to time FCC runs contextual ads on various third-party platforms such as Google, Reddit, and LinkedIn.
 Users who click on one of our ads will be sent to the FCC marketing site.
 Where permissible under law, we may load an ad-company script on their browsers that sets a third-party cookie and sends information to the ad network to enable evaluation of the effectiveness of our ads, e.g., which ad they clicked and which keyword triggered the ad, and whether they performed certain actions such as clicking a button or submitting a form.

-We also use persistent first-party cookies and some third-party cookies to store certain preferences, make it easier for you to use our applications, and perform A/B testing as well as support some analytics.
+We also use persistent first-party cookies and some third-party cookies to store certain preferences, make it easier for you to use our applications.

+We want to process as little personal information as possible when you use our website.
+That's why we've chosen Fathom Analytics for our website analytics, which doesn't use cookies and complies with the GDPR, ePrivacy (including PECR), COPPA and CCPA.
+Using this privacy-friendly website analytics software, your IP address is only briefly processed, and we (running this website) have no way of identifying you.
+As per the CCPA, your personal information is de-identified.
+You can read more about this on Fathom Analytics' website.

+The purpose of us using this software is to understand our website traffic in the most privacy-friendly way possible so that we can continually improve our website and business.
+The lawful basis as per the GDPR is "Article 6(1)(f); where our legitimate interests are to improve our website and business continually."
+As per the explanation, no personal data is stored over time.

 A cookie is a piece of text stored by your browser.
 It may help remember login information and site preferences.
 It might also collect information such as your browser type, operating system, web pages visited, duration of visit, content viewed, and other click-stream data.
 You can adjust cookie retention settings and accept or block individual cookies in your browser settings, although some aspects of our service may not function properly if you turn cookies off.